COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 You are more likely to get swimmer's ear if:

 Symptoms can include itching, pain, and a feeling of fullness in the ear.
 Your ear canal may be swollen.
 You may have moderate to severe pain, drainage, or hearing loss.
-Unlike a middle ear infection (acute otitis media), the pain is worse when you chew, press on the "tag" in front of the ear, or wiggle your earlobe.
+The pain is worse when you chew, press on the "tag" in front of the ear, or wiggle your earlobe.
+This is different from the pain of a middle ear infection (acute otitis media).

 You may be able to prevent swimmer's ear.
 Symptoms often get better or go away with home treatment.